huggingface/optimum-habana/examples/text-generation/README.md

 > The prompt length is limited to 16 tokens.
 Prompts longer than this will be truncated.

-### Use peft model for generation
+### Use PEFT models for generation

-You can also provide the path of peft model to perform generation with argument `--peft_model`
+You can also provide the path to a PEFT model to perform generation with the argument `--peft_model`.

 For example:
 ```